jimj07/forecast/README.md

 **modules/forecaster.js**
-Forecaster is responsible for doing API calls to DarkSky to get weather forecast data.
-getAll: get all the data for the location, including currently, 8 days forecast.
-getByDay: only get the data on the specific day for the location.
+Forecaster is responsible for doing API calls to DarkSky to get weather forecast data. getAll(): get all the data for the location, including currently, 8 days forecast. getByDay(): only get the data on the specific day for the location.

 **modules/geocode.js**
 Geocode is responsible for getting the coordinates of the provided location.